 Advocates of giving FERC authority over the ERO contend that central jurisdiction would provide more accountability.
 FERC would be ultimately responsible for reliability issues.
 If the penalties employed by the ERO were not successful, then FERC would have the authority to enforce penalties for entities that did not comply with reliability standards.
 Establishing this new relationship between FERC and the ERO would have the potential to improve coordination between market functions and reliability functions.
-Those opposed to giving FERC jurisdiction over bulk power system reliability contend that FERC has no experience in this area.
-If FERC is given this authority, it would have to rely on NERC for much of its expertise.
+Similar legislation has been introduced during the past several sessions of Congress, but has not been enacted, despite general support.
+Minor opposition to this proposal has centered on giving FERC jurisdiction over bulk power system reliability, contending that FERC has no experience in this area.
+If FERC is given this authority, it would have to rely on the ERO for much of its expertise.
 Placing FERC in this position may add to the uncertainty associated with the changes in institutional structure as FERC takes on this new role.